Curriculum

 - Polysomnography

-After completing this rotation, you can spend elective time in EEG, EMG or sleep medicine.
+After completing this rotation, you can spend elective time in EEG, EMG, or sleep medicine.

 Neuropathology

 You spend two months training in neuropathology during the PGY-4 year.
 This rotation provides direct experience with autopsy material under the direction of a full-time neuropathologist.
-Your training also includes case reviews, brain cutting and the study of microscopic materials.

 Electives